-Are you looking to sharpen your coding skills but want to try something other than LeetCode?
+Are you looking to sharpen your coding skills but want to try a LeetCode alternative?
 While LeetCode is a popular choice for practicing coding problems, there are several other platforms that offer unique features and cater to different learning styles.
-Whether you’re preparing for a technical interview or just want to improve your coding abilities, these alternatives have something to offer.
+Whether you’re preparing for a technical interview or just want to improve your coding abilities, these LeetCode alternative platforms have something to offer.

 Key Takeaways